Interesting Fourth of July Facts

 He disappeared and returned in full dress men's fancy dance attire and performed a traditional men's dance to a huge crowd that was speechless.
 We heard only the drumming.

-On the 4th of July each year, I remember this young man for his contribution to America and for his unwillingness to be embarrassed by his heritage, and I hope he has had a happy life.
+On the national holiday this year, I remember this young man for his contribution to America and for his unwillingness to be ridiculed for his heritage.
+However, he was not mocked, but appreciated, and I hope he has had a happy life.

-The dance I saw that first 4th of July is much like the one portrayed below among Oklahoma peoples.
+The dance I saw that summer is much like the one portrayed below among Oklahoma peoples.